sanderboer/typst-pagemaker/README.md

 python -m unittest discover tests -v
 ```

 - The suite includes an optional PDF compile test that runs `pagemaker pdf` end-to-end and compiles via Typst.
-It automatically skips if `typst` or the `@preview/muchpdf` package are unavailable on your system.
+It automatically skips if `typst` is unavailable.
+Legacy MuchPDF-specific tests only run when PAGEMAKER_ENABLE_MUCHPDF_LEGACY=1 is set.

 ### Code Style & Pre-commit